 6.4.2 Multislot configurations

 A multislot configuration consists of multiple circuit or packet switched traffic channels together with associated control channels, assigned to the same MS or, in the case of point-to-multipoint transmission, a group of MSs.
-The multislot configuration occupies up to 8 basic physical channels, with different timeslots numbers (TN) but with the same frequency parameters (ARFCN or MA, MAIO and HSN) and the same training sequence (TSC).
+The multislot configuration occupies up to 8 basic physical channels, with different timeslots numbers (TN) but with the same frequency parameters (ARFCN or MA, MAIO and HSN) and the training sequence with the same training sequence code (TSC) which may be selected from different TSC Sets in case of multislot configurations for dual transfer mode in A/Gb mode (see subclause 6.4.2.3).